-Figure 6-20 File Management
+Figure 6-24 File Management

-- Step 3 You can view the saved video clips, lock/unlock the files and edit the tags which you added in the playback mode. - Step 4 If required, select the items and click Export All or Export to export the clips/pictures/files/tags to local storage device.
+- Step 3 You can view the saved video clips, captured playback pictures, lock/unlock the files and edit the tags which you added in the playback mode. - Step 4 If required, select the items and click Export All or Export to export the clips/pictures/files/tags to local storage device.